 Skip to Content

-A propane furnace is a fantastic thing to have in an RV – as long as it’s working.
-When it’s working properly, you turn up the thermostat and a few seconds later, heat is moving through the heating ducts and warming your RV’s living space, just like the furnace in any home.
-But, between the turning up of the thermostat and the heat flowing through the RV a series of events occurs that not only creates heat for your rig but also protects you from any harm that could come from the combination of a flame and some propane.
-This includes two safety switches – the sail switch, and the high-limit switch.
-In today’s post, we’re taking a closer look at the RV furnace sail switch – what it does, how it works, how you’ll know if it needs cleaning or replacement, and how to do it.
+A propane furnace is a fantastic thing to have in an RV – as long as it’s working!
+When working properly, you turn up the thermostat and a few seconds later, heat is moving through the ducts and warming your RV’s living space, just like the furnace in any home.
+But, between the turning up of the thermostat and the heat flowing through the RV, a series of events occurs that not only creates heat for your rig but also protects you from any harm that could come from the combination of a flame and some propane.
+This includes two safety switches – the sail switch and the high-limit switch.

 How Does an RV Propane Furnace Work?

-To activate the system, you set the thermostat higher than the RV’s current temperature, which activates the blower motor.
-A propane burner generates heat, and air drawn in from the interior of the RV is blown past a heat exchanging surface.
-As it passes by that surface it becomes heated and is then distributed throughout the RV through the ducts.
+An RV propane furnace is a forced-hot-air system that requires a thermostat, a control board, a relay, a blower motor, a sail switch, a high-limit switch, an ignitor, and some ductwork.
+To activate the system, you set the thermostat higher than the RV’s current interior temperature, which activates the blower motor.
+A propane burner generates heat, and air drawn in from the interior of the RV is blown past a heat-exchanging surface.
+As it passes over that surface, it is heated and then distributed throughout the RV via the ducts.

+12V DC electricity is required to turn on the furnace and to operate the fans.
 The exhaust gases created by the combustion process are vented to the outside of the RV through vents that look something like this:

 The furnace vents on the exterior of our Newmar Mountain Aire.